anywhichway/ipvfs/README.md

 # Rationale

-IPFS automatically versions files because it is content addressable, i.e. each file can be identified and retrieved based on a unique has of its contents.
+IPFS automatically versions files because it is content addressable, i.e. each file can be identified and retrieved based on a unique hash of its contents.
 The IPFS Mutable File System also supports the access of files through normal names; however, it does not keep a version history so that older version can be reviewed or recovered.
 The Interplanetary Versioned File System (ipvfs) if layered on top of the IPFS Mutable File System to support version tracking.

 There are other options and approaches for file version tracking with IPFS: